MorganWeaver/IBM-Data-Science-Assignment/README.md

 # IBM-Data-Science-Assignment
-This is a repository to post and share my completion of an assignment.
+This is a repository to post and share my assignments for the IBM Data Science Professional Certification Course.